chef/automate/components/docs-chef-io/content/automate/ha_bastion.md

 ## Bastion Host for Chef Automate High Availability (HA)

-The Virtual machine is required for either of the Chef Automate HA deployment types to trigger the deployment, which is actually a bastion host.
+The Virtual machine is required for either of the Chef Automate HA deployment types to trigger the deployment, actually a bastion host.
 This section explains the bastion host requirements and configurations for the two deployment modes of the Chef Automate HA.

 ### Bastion Host Prerequisites for On-Premise Deployment